vladmirfox/pokeemerald-expansion/README.md

         - ***Includes an implementation of dynamic overworld palettes (DOWP).***
         - **Additional features**:
             - *Pokémon overworld sprites up to Generation 8.*
+            - *Integration with our Pokémon Sprite Visualizer, allowing users to browse through the follower sprites alongside battle sprites.*
 - ***Other features***
     - Pressing B while holding a Pokémon drops them like in modern games (configurable).
     - Running indoors (configurable).